KaiErikNiermann/paredit-redex/README.md

 Structural editing for Racket, Scheme and Lisp in VS Code — slurp, barf, splice, raise, wrap, split, join — with the canonical `paredit.el` keymap.

-VS Code has no working paredit for Racket.
-[Magic Racket][magic-racket] supplies the language id, grammar and language-server client but contributes no bracket manipulation, and every other candidate is either Clojure-only or unmaintained since 2020.
-This fills that gap.

 ## Keymap

 The canonical `paredit.el` bindings, scoped to the `racket`, `scheme`, `lisp` and `commonlisp`